elcicd/el-CICD-docs/tutorial.md

 You are ready to move onto the next step.

 ### Create the Release Candidates
 Repeat the [Promoting Microservices](#promoting-microservices) step of the tutorial and promote all the images to _stg_.
-In the instructions above when choosing `DEPLOY` also select `qa to stg` from the `promotionEnvs` drop down.
+In the instructions above when choosing `PROMOTE` also select `qa to stg` from the `promotionEnvs` drop down.

 To create a Release Candidate, click the `create-release-candidate` pipeline.